stackrox/collector/docs/how-to-start.md

 ## Build locally

+### Cloning the repo

 To build Collector locally the first step is of course to fetch the repository with all the submodules:

 ```bash
 $ git clone --recurse-submodules https://github.com/stackrox/collector.git
 ```

+### Building the collector container

+This is the main and recommended method for building collector.

 Inside the project you can find the `Makefile` containing most of the targets needed for a quick start.
 To build an image with Collector use target `image`: